BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Developer/Windows_Configuring_and_Building_DREAM3D.md

 A compatible compiler needs to be installed on your system to be able to build DREAM.3D.

-For more information, please visit [Installing a Compiler Suite](CompilerSuite.md).
+For more information, please visit [Installing a Compiler Suite](http://dream3d.bluequartz.net/binaries/Help/DREAM3D/compiler_suite.html) (external link).

 <a name="downloading_dream3d">